AsherGeorgy/My-Portfolio/Microsoft Excel/Interactive Bank Statement.md

-# Bank Statement Processing and Analysis
+# Bank Statement Analysis and Cash Flow Report

 ## Overview

 This project involves processing raw bank statements of a firm to create a user-friendly and interactive Excel file that summarizes the financial transactions.
 The Excel file utilizes various data processing and visualization techniques to provide insights into the firm’s financial activities.

-**Download the Excel file [here](https://github.com/ashergeo/My-Portfolio/raw/main/assets/Microsoft%20Excel/Abraham%20Properties%202023.xlsx).**
+**Download the Excel file [here](https://github.com/AsherGeorgy/My-Portfolio/raw/refs/heads/main/Microsoft%20Excel/assets/Cash%20Flow%20Report.xlsx).**

 ## Objectives and Skills